 C Diff Banana Broth™ should appear hazy, and cherry red in color.

-An uninoculated tube of C Diff Banana Broth™ compared to a positive tube of Clostridium difficile (ATCC® 9689) grown for 48 hours at 35 degrees C.
+An uninoculated tube of C Diff Banana Broth™ compared to a positive tube of Clostridioides difficile (ATCC® 9689) grown for 48 hours at 35 degrees C.

 Because the product is intended for use on environmental samples, delayed incubation may occur between sample collection and delivery of the sample to the laboratory for further processing.
 Therefore, an in-house inoculation study was performed to replicate placing environmental swabs containing C. difficle into C Diff Banana Broth™ with various delayed incubation intervals (4 hours, 8 hours, 18 hours, and 24 hours) to replicate user sampling, and to determine if there was any impact to the performance of C Diff Banana Broth™.

 Based on the above in-house study, environmental swabs placed directly into C Diff Banana Broth™ with a delayed incubation period of up to 8 hours showed no measurable effect on the performance of C Diff Banana Broth™.

 1. Buggy, B.P., C.C.
 Hawkins, and R.Fekety.
 1985.
 Effect of Adding Sodium Taurocholate to Selective media on the Recovery of Clostridium difficile from Environmental Surfaces.
 J. Clin.
 Microbiol.
 21(4):636-637.